How to Get Into West Point

 4. Can You Go to West Point Without Joining the Army?

 Yes, you can receive an acceptance to West Point without joining the army.
-However, in lieu of this, you will need to receive a formal nomination from an appointed U.S. representative, senator, or the Vice-President of the United States.
+However, in lieu of this, you will need to receive a formal nomination from an appointed U.S. representative, senator, or Vice-President of the United States.

 5. How Much Does It Cost to Go to West Point?